ArtifexSoftware/mupdf/docs/src/mutool-object-pdf-annotation.rst

         var appearance = annotation.getDefaultAppearance();

-    .. |tor_todo| WASM TypeError: annotation.getDefaultAppearance is not a function
     .. |jamie_todo| how about describing the DefaultApperance as a separate object similar to the link destination?